koushiroue/Typhon/README.md

 # Typhon

-This is a pygame project for GDC Pygame Workshop, The theme od this project is #TeamSeas
+This is a pygame project for GDC Pygame Workshop, The theme of this project is #TeamSeas

 ## Credits